Dear Members of the Media,

 To support professional and responsible journalism and to promote the accurate and consistent sharing of information relative to occupational therapy, physical therapy and speech language pathology services that incorporate equines and equine movement (hippotherapy), we have summarized some key points for your review.
 We encourage you to familiarize yourself with this document if publishing information on topics related to hippotherapy..

-What is hippotherapy?
-The term hippotherapy refers to how occupational therapy, physical therapy and speech language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement to engage sensory, neuromotor and cognitive systems to achieve functional outcomes.
-In conjunction with the affordances of the equine environment and other treatment strategies or tools, hippotherapy is part of a patient’s integrated plan of care.
+The term hippotherapy refers to how occupational therapy, physical therapy and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement as a therapy tool to engage sensory, neuromotor and cognitive systems to promote functional outcomes.

 Simply put, hippotherapy refers to the use of equine movement (the movement of the horse) as a treatment tool within occupational therapy, physical therapy or speech language pathology treatment.